Baruj Salinas: Style

 Salinas’ artwork and architecture design have their foundation in mid-century movements which he has interpreted and updated with a number of personal influences and themes.
 As an architect, Salinas is part of the Modernist tradition and before his retirement had prominently utilized concrete-heavy designs that drew influence from Frank Lloyd Wright's Fallingwater, Le Corbusier, and Erich Mendelsohn.
 Architecture had also influenced his early art.

 Salinas’ art is noted for its spiritual, philosophical, cultural, and symbolic layerings.
 He is identified with the Abstract Expressionism movement, having first been exposed to the work of its leading members (Willem de Kooning, Jackson Pollock, Mark Rothko, Zao Wou-Ki) while at Kent State University.
 Salinas has occasionally taken to forays of figurative and representational abstraction.
 His various artistic periods are generally marked by gradual rather than radical style shifts, often incorporating many degrees of subtlety.
 His art is also noted for its collaborative nature and the occasional influence of other artists.
 Salinas described abstract painters Albert Rafols Casamada and Tàpies as influences on his work in Barcelona and also considered Miró a mentor while maintaining that they each had differing styles and approaches.

 A core theme of Salinas' body of artwork has been the exploration of personal identity and the various cultural identities he embraces.
 One is his Cuban identity and he is considered part of the original wave of the La Vieja Guardia (the Old Guard) generation of Cuban artists that followed the Vanguardia movement in Cuba.
-His “Penca de Palma Triste” (Leaf of a Sad Palm) series of the late 1980s expressed his Cuban identity in exile as Salinas depicts a single leaf of a palm tree, a longtime quintessential symbol of Cuba, as symbolic of a piece removed from the whole, while also using his abstract method to create ambiguous images that can also be interpreted as waterfalls or the tail feathers of an exotic bird.
-Salinas also described color is a key acknowledgment of his Cuban identity.
+His “Penca de Palma Triste” (Leaf of a Sad Palm) series of the late 1980s and early 1990s expressed his Cuban identity in exile as Salinas depicts a single leaf of a palm tree, a longtime quintessential symbol of Cuba, as symbolic of a piece removed from the whole, while also using his abstract method to create ambiguous images that can also be interpreted as waterfalls or the tail feathers of an exotic bird.
+Salinas also described color as a key acknowledgment of his Cuban identity.